 Poor Water Solubility/Bioavailability ― Bioavailability of poorly water-soluble drugs can be significantly enhanced when formulated as a liquid in a hard-shell capsule, since your API is already in solution or dispersed suspension.

 Low Melting Point ― The manufacturing process of APIs with a low melting point can be greatly simplified by producing them in liquid form used to fill hard-shell capsules.

 Low Dose/High Potency ― Studies have shown that the incorporation of potent drugs into liquid-filled capsules during formulation and processing significantly reduces the risk of cross-contamination and airborne powder exposure to operators.

 Critical Stability ― Liquid-filled, hard-shell capsules protect the drugs from moisture and produce a stable dosage form.

 Sustained Release ― With liquid-filled, hard-shell capsules, drug formulation and polymer composition of the capsule can be customized to accommodate APIs with different properties and desired dissolution profiles.

 Simple And Cost Effective Formulation ― Liquid capsules require no binders, lubricants, or plasticizers commonly found in traditional solid-dosage forms and soft gels.
 Aqueous and non-aqueous liquids to semi-solids can be filled and banded.

 Combination Filling ― Unlike softgels, hard-shell gelatin capsules offer the possibility of combination filling.
 Drugs can be encapsulated in the form of beads, micro tablets, or pellets, in combination with the liquid formulation.

-Integrated Tamper Proofing ― Banded capsules provide a non-permeable barrier.
+Integrated Tamper Proofing ― Banded and sealed capsules provide a non-permeable barrier.